tsupplis/zxcc-htc/README.md

 Extended htc (c driver + libc + libf). expected to work with zxcc.
-It is in the process of realigning with the content of https://github.com/agn453/HI-TECH-Z80-C. Differences and improvement will be submitted up once parity is established.
+It is in the process of realigning with the content of https://github.com/agn453/HI-TECH-Z80-C. Differences and improvements will be submitted up once parity is established.

 The HI-TECH Z80 CP/M C compiler V3.09 is provided free of charge for any use, private or commercial, strictly as-is.
 No warranty or product